Paulius0112/aws-solution-architect-associate/ec2.md

 - Roles are universal - can be used in any region

 *EFS*
-- Elastic file system - file storage for EC2
+- **Elastic file system** - file storage for EC2
 - Provides simple interface that allows you to create and configure file systems quickly and easily
-- Storage capacity is elastic, growing and shrinking automatically as you add and remove files
+- Storage capacity is elastic, **growing and shrinking automatically** as you add and remove files
-- Instances can share single EFS, but not EBS
+- Instances **can share single EFS**, but not EBS
-- Integrates life cycle policies
+- Integrates **life cycle policies**
-- Requires NFS protocol allowed in the security group to communicate with EC2
+- Requires **NFS protocol allowed** in the security group to communicate with EC2
+    - __NFS port 2049__ for EFS.
 - You pay only for what you use
-- Can support thousands of concurrent NFS connections and can scale up to the petabytes
+- Can **support thousands of concurrent NFS connections** and can scale up to the petabytes
-- Data is stored across multiple AZ's within a region
+- Data is stored across** multiple AZ's** within a region
 - Read After Write consistency
 - EC2 running windows cannot connect to EFS, only linux and unix based.
 If it is windows server, it should use FSx Windows
+- EFS supports cross availability zone mounting, but it is not recommended.
+The recommended approach is __creating a mount point in each availability zone__.
+- You can mount an EFS file system in only one VPC at a time.
+If you want to access it or mount it from another VPC, you have to create a __VPC peering connection__.
+You should note that all of these must be within the same region.
+- __Encryption__
+    1. Encryption at rest must be specified at the creation of file system.
+If you want to modify it later on, create a new EFS file system with encryption enabled and copy the data over.
+    2. Encryption at transit is supported by EFS // NFS, and must be enabled from the client side.
+It simply uses SSL to encrypt the connection.
+- __Performance mode__
+    1. General purpose must be used for most purposes, it has low latency, so ideal for web applications.
+    2. Max IO is ideal for big data and parallel connection and processing from a large number of hosts.
+It has higher latency but large throughput.
+- __Throughput mode__
+    1. Bursting is ideal for arbitrary large amount of data, because it scales properly.
+    2. But for cases with high throughput to storage ratio, such as common in web applications, provisioned mode is better.

 *FSx (File Server)*
 - **For windows**: provides a fully managed native Microsoft Windows file system so you can easily move your Windows-based applications that require file storage to AWS.
 It is built on Windows server
     1. It is a managed Windows Server that runs Windows Server Message Block (SMB)-baed file services
     2. Designed for windows
+    3. Integrates **Microsoft Active Directory** and can me mounted on your on-premise infrastructure
 - **FSx for Lustre** - fully managed file system that is optimized for compute-intensive workloads, such as high-performance computing, ML, media data processing workflows and electronic design automatino (EDA
     1. You can launch and run a Lustre file system that can process massive data sets at up to hundreds of gigabytes per second of throughput, millions of IOPS and sub-milisecond latencies
+    2. When linked to an S3 bucket, objects in **FSx** are presented as files

 **When to use EFS, FSx for windows or FSx for Lustre**
 - EFS - when you need distributed, highly resilient storage for Linux instances and linux-based applications